 Simply looking to see if the pump turns on when they need to.
 Also, check to see if they have a check valve.

 This is where the electrical gets into the home.
 Sometimes it is overhead and sometimes it is underground.
 Not much to see with an underground service.
 The overhead we look for the condition of the service and size of the wiring.

 Hopefully, the home has circuit breakers.
-Some homes I see still have fuse panels and if this is the case its time to update the panel.
+Some homes I see still have fuse panels and if this is the case it’s time to update the panel.
 From the outside, we are looking for corrosion on the panel and any holes not covered to the inside.

-what we don’t want to see is knob an tube wiring.
+what we don’t want to see is knob and tube wiring.
 Homes definitely should have been updated at this point.
 The biggest thing a home inspector will be looking for is grounding in the electrical wiring.
-If he does not see wiring with a ground then most likely he will be recommending upgrading the wiring of the home.
+If he does not see wiring with ground then most likely he will be recommending upgrading the wiring of the home.

 Fixtures, switches, and receptacles

-Home inspectors look for loose receptacles and the outlets that have no covers.
+Home inspectors look for loose receptacles and outlets that have no covers.
 It’s funny how many people remove a cover for painting and never put it back.
 Unfortunately with lights that do not turn on it could simply be a blown bulb, but we do not replace bulbs.